push-protocol/PIPs/definitions/Meta/README.md

     * `Core`: improvements requiring a consensus fork or changes in Push nodes, as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions, and the miner/node strategy changes.

     * `Interface` - : includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract ABIs.
-The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an PIP is submitted to the PIPs repository.
+The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before a PIP is submitted to the PIPs repository.

     * `Networking` - includes networking specifications and proposals around how push nodes communicate and interoperate.

     * `PRC` - signifies, application-level standards and conventions, including notification, chat payloads, and content markdown.
 It also includes subcategories.

-        * `Notifications` -  follow composable blocks that helps achieve modular structure and helps in building on top of them:
+        * `Notifications` -  follow composable blocks that help achieve modular structure and help in building on top of them:

         * `Chat` -  \<WIP>